For some of us, it’s a warm, relaxed opportunity to catch up with people we love and don’t see often enough.

 No matter what your Mom, or Uncle John, or Cousin Julia say, keep repeating your key message.
-Be as ruthless as a politician who’s ducking her constituent’s questions, or a Wall Street banker avoiding blame.
-Just keep repeating your Key Message until you’ve totally worn your opposition down, like this:
+Be calm, be gentle, but be ruthless!
+Just keep repeating your Key Message until you’ve totally worn down your opposition, like this:

 Mom: Your sister looks ridiculous.

 You: You know, I’m just glad we could all be together today.